Both congregations worship on Sundays in the sanctuary. Services are also livestreamed and available to watch on YouTube.

 About Us

-Images from the Sterling East Neighborhood Community Celebrations that we host twice a year.
+Images from the Sterling East Neighborhood Community Celebrations that we host once a year in the summer.

 Belmont Neighborhood Fellowship (BNF) began in 1991 as a second service of Belmont Mennonite Church (BMC).
 BNF became a separate congregation in 2006, but remained closely related to BMC under the same congregational umbrella and sharing of facilities and support staff.